-Regional i chomianos rarget otatas Final Rule Effective Date Status Updated Safety Performance Measures (PM1) April 14, 2016 MPO adopted state targets on February 26, 2019 Annually Pavement/Bridge Performance Measures (PM2) May 20, 2017 MPO adopted state targets on October 23, 2018 Every Two Years System Performance Measures (PM3) May 20, 2017 MPO adopted state targets on September 25, 2018 Every Two Years Transit Asset Management Plan (TAM) July 26, 2016 MPO adopted PVTA TAM Plan Targets on March 26, 2019 Every Four Years
+Final Rule Effective Date Status Updated Safety Performance Measures (PM1) April 14, 2016 MPO adopted state targets on January 28, 2020 Annually Pavement/Bridge Performance Measures (PM2) May 20, 2017 MPO adopted state targets on October 23, 2018 Every Two Years System Performance Measures (PM3) May 20, 2017 MPO adopted state targets on September 25, 2018 Every Two Years Transit Asset Management Plan (TAM) July 26, 2016 MPO adopted PVTA TAM Plan Targets on March 26, 2019 Every Four Years Public Transportation Agency Safety Plan (PTASP) PVTA anticipates adopting PTASP Targets in April, 2020 MPO anticipates adopting PVTA PTASP Targets on May 25, 2020 Annually

 As can be seen from the above table, the Pioneer Valley MPO has elected to adopt the State performance targets for PM1, PM2 and PM3.
-The MPO will continue to work in close collaboration with the PVTA to incorporate their TAM performance targets in to the regional transportation planning process.
+The MPO will continue to work in close collaboration with the PVTA to incorporate their TAM and PTASP performance targets into the regional transportation planning process.
 The UPWP includes specific tasks to support the performance based planning and programming for the Pioneer Valley MPO.
 The latest performance targets for each adopted performance measure are presented in the following table.